Excel-MEC/excelplay-backend-dalalbull/README.md

-# excelplay-backend-dalalbull
-Backend for Dalalbull, the online event held as part of Excel Play.
+# Excel Play Backend for Dalalbull
+Excel Play is a series of online events held leading upto Govt.
+Model Engineering College's annual techno-managerial fest Excel.

+This repo is for the backend for Dalalbull, an online stock trading simulation game.